jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :green:`HIRE`
   ======================  =====================  =====================

-  :green:`HIRE` only if it is :red:`NOT a strong option`, I do not care if it is a :green:`strong fit` or :red:`weak fit`.
+  :green:`HIRE` only if it is a :red:`weak option`, I do not care if it is a :green:`strong fit` or :red:`weak fit`.
 Why would I hire a weak option?

 * :ref:`logical_nand<test_logical_nand>`: ``return not (first and second)``